AlexKehl/webpage-next/taskell.md

 ## To Do

-- With User Hoc
+- Move endpoints to common constants (for sharing/testing/refactoring)
-- With Private Hoc
+- Move texts to texts file

 ## Doing